pydantic/logfire/docs/legal/privacy.md

 - Abuse and Fraud Prevention Entities: We may disclose Personal Data based on a good faith belief it is needed to prevent fraud, abuse, or attacks on our Services, or to protect the safety of _PSI_ and our users.
-- Affiliates: Personal Data may be shared with _PSI_ affiliates, including Microsoft, to facilitate customer service, marketing and advertising, order fulfillment, billing, technical support, and legal and compliance obligations.
+- Affiliates: Personal Data may be shared with _PSI_ affiliates, to facilitate customer service, marketing and advertising, order fulfillment, billing, technical support, and legal and compliance obligations.
 Our affiliates may only use the Personal Data in a manner consistent with this Privacy Statement.
 - Logfire Organization Accounts: If an organization adds you to their Logfire account, we might share Personal Data with